Does my car insurance cover shopping cart damage?

 Rogue shopping carts could hit your car at any time.
 There is no way to prevent such a thing from happening, regardless of where you park.

-Insurance might pay for the damage, but it depends on the types of coverage you carry on your car insurance policy.
+Insurance might pay for the damage that took place in a parking lot, but it depends on the types of coverage you carry on your car insurance policy.

 If you want to safeguard your car against a shopping cart, compare at least three to four policies today!
 Enter your ZIP code above to find the best auto insurance rates for you!